WordTemple Poetry Series

 Saturday, September 21, 2013 at 7 p.m.

-PHILIP TERMAN and IRIS JAMAHL DUNKLE Opening Poet: DAVE SETER (photos and bios forthcoming)
+PHILIP TERMAN and IRIS JAMAHL DUNKLE Opening Poet: DAVE SETER (photos forthcoming)

 Dave Seter studied creative writing at Princeton University, where he earned his degree in civil engineering.
 His poetry has recently appeared in Appalachia, Tulane Review, Spillway, Raven Chronicles, and various other publications.
 He is the recipient of two Pushcart Prize nominations.
 Born in Chicago, he has lived on both coasts, and currently resides in Sonoma County, California.
 His first collection, the chapbook Night Duty, was published in 2010 by Main Street Rag Publishing Company.